 Natural disasters in Colombia could disrupt our business and affect our results of operations and financial condition in the future.

-Our operations are exposed to natural disasters in Colombia, such as earthquakes, volcanic eruptions, tornadoes, tropical storms and hurricanes.
-High temperatures and decrease in rainfall in Colombia, attributable in part to the El Niño weather pattern, have resulted in severe droughts, affecting especially prices in Colombia, as hydropower accounts for 70% of total country's energy.
-El Niño is a recurring weather phenomenon, and it may contribute to higher temperatures, droughts, wildfires, or other natural disasters on an equal or greater scale in the future.
-In the event of a natural disaster, our disaster recovery plans may prove to be ineffective, which could have a material adverse effect on its ability to conduct our businesses.
+Our operations are exposed to natural disasters and extreme weather events in Colombia, such as earthquakes, volcanic eruptions, floods, landslides, tornadoes, tropical storms and hurricanes.
+Climate variability, including El Niño and La Niña conditions, can contribute to higher temperatures and reduced rainfall (or, in La Niña periods, heavier rainfall), which may increase the risk of droughts, water restrictions, floods, landslides, wildfires, or other natural disasters on an equal or greater scale in the future.
+Because Colombia's electricity generation relies heavily on hydropower, drought conditions may increase the risk of higher electricity costs or supply constraints.
+In the event of a natural disaster, our disaster recovery plans may prove to be ineffective, which could have a material adverse effect on our ability to conduct our businesses.
 In addition, if a significant number of our employees and senior managers were unavailable because of a natural disaster, our ability to conduct our businesses could be compromised.
 Natural disasters or similar events could also result in substantial volatility in our results of operations for any fiscal quarter or year.

 Capital Markets - Risk 1